ianmwelch/GerhardtHymns/hymns/010/text/anonymous_1.md

 scripture:
 firstline: n
 number: 10
-link: /hymns/010
+link: /hymns/010/text
-layout: hymn
+layout: hymntext
 ---

 1. Now let each humble creature
    Adore the God of nature,
    For his kind preservation
    And daily new creation.
 2. We stretch our life and wander
    From year to year, and yonder
    We live, keep on improving,
    Till date and year's removing.
 3. Thro' pains, thro' wants and errors,
    Thro' dismal wars and terrors,
    Thro' crosses, strifes and hurry,